interledger/rfcs/0029-stream/0029-stream.md

 When a client connects to a server, the client MAY communicate its ILP Address to the server using a  `ConnectionNewAddress` frame.
 This allows the client to function as a receiver on the Connection.
 Without this frame, a server would not have a destination address to send packets to a client.

-In the most advanced scenarios where clients and servers are both capable of simultaneously sending and receiving, the `ConnectionNewAddress` frame enables bi-directional payment flows.
-However, the frame is OPTIONAL because clients are commonly not capable of receiving.
+If the server is capable of sending ILP Prepare packets and the client is capable of receiving ILP Prepare packets, the `ConnectionNewAddress` frame enables bi-directional payment flows.
+However, the frame is OPTIONAL because clients may not be capable of receiving ILP Prepare packets.
 For example, a client may not be accessible from a routable ILP Address.

 #### 4.3.2.
 Connection Migration (Receivers Only)